TayThorian/MasterBookVault/README.md

 - ICE8005 - Creatures of Middle Earth
 - ICE8006 - Treasures of Middle Earth
 - ICE8007 - Angus McBrides Characters of Middle Earth
-- ICE8010 - Bree and The Barrow Downs
 - ICE8012 - Warlords Desert
 - ICE8013 - Dark Mage of Rhudaur
 - ICE8014 - Rogues of the Borderlands